Submitting a driver licence application

 Please then email DCRLicensingAdminTeam@knowsley.gov.uk with your name, date of birth, mobile telephone number and email address and you will be offered the next available appointment.
 Alternatively you can ring 0151 443 2300 for advice.

-In respect of Knowsley MBC licensed private hire drivers before a licence can be obtained you will be required to declare, on application, that you will only work through Knowsley-licensed private hire operators and that you intend to work solely or mainly in the Knowsley MBC prescribed distance and adjacent areas.
+In respect of Knowsley MBC licensed private hire drivers before a licence can be obtained you will be required to declare, on application, that you will only work through Knowsley-licensed private hire operators and that you intend to work solely or mainly in the Knowsley MBC prescribed distance.
 Any person wishing to mainly work in a remotely located area other than the above should apply to be licensed by the council whose area or district consists of or includes that remote district.

 Licensing Office hours for new driver applicants at Huyton are now 0930-1330 Tuesday to Thursday only (excluding Bank Holidays).
 If you attend on a day when too many callers have arrived before you then you may be given an appointment slot for a later date (at the council’s discretion).